Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ### $k$ Parameter Estimation

-The parameter k was estimated to be 0.69 for an s value of 28.5 cm.
-The COMSOL models used by the authors for k tunning are attached and named **turbine_he_k.mph** and **turbine_two_sphere_k.mph**.
+According to Section 2.2 of the associated research article, the parameter k was estimated to be 0.69 for an s value of 28.5 cm.
+The COMSOL models used by the authors for k estimation are attached and named **turbine_he_k.mph** and **turbine_two_sphere_k.mph**.

 | $s \ (m)$ | ${Zmed}_{lumped}^{short} (\Omega) $ | ${Zmed}_{wire}^\infty (\Omega)$| $k$             |
 |---------|------------------------|-----------------------|-----------------|
 | 0.285   | 41.630                  | 60.625                | 0.687     |

-The electrical circuit for these measurements was established and simulated to acquire the meter readings $Zmed_{\text{LPM}}$ following the procedures detailed in Section 2.2 of the associated research paper.

 ### Results